Last updated: May 1, 2026

 Moon12°n/a

 The retrograde columns matter for Mercury and Venus only, because those are the only classical planets that go retrograde near the Sun.
-When Mercury or Venus is retrograde, it's heading back toward the Sun rather than away from it, and Vedic doctrine (astangata bhanga) reads this as a tighter combustion.
-The orb shrinks because the planet is fleeing, not strengthening.
+The Vedic tables give Mercury and Venus narrower thresholds when retrograde.
+That is a threshold rule, not an automatic verdict that retrograde combustion is worse in every chart.
+Some Jyotish explanations treat retrograde motion as added resisting strength, while the Western reading still weighs whether the planet is applying to or separating from the Sun.
 Lilly notes that retrograde Mercury near the Sun behaves differently but doesn't differentiate the orb numerically.

 The Moon row is the ambiguous one.
 In Vedic astrology, the Moon within 12° of the Sun is combust, which is the dark side of the lunar month, the days around the New Moon.
 Hellenistic sources are split.
 Some authors don't classify the Moon as combustible at all, on the grounds that every month would otherwise contain a week of debilitation.
 We flag the Moon so you can see it.
 Whether to read it as a hard debility depends on your tradition.